 DIY renovations are sort of the great gamble of the home sale world.
 That’s because there’s a lot on the line here if you choose to take on a significant project.
-It should be said, you may save a lot of money.
-Alternatively, however, you may cause more problems than you solve.
+It should be said: you may save a lot of money.
+But alternatively, you may cause more problems than you solve.
 But let’s say you know what you’re doing.
 The next question is whether you’re comfortable with the opportunity costs.

 - Save big on labor

 - Can be a fun, bonding experience with your partner